EddieCodeHub/Aether-Site/README.md

 - in the source section, select the dropdown menu, then select the master branch.
 - Once the master branch is selected, github provided a link to the completed website.

-a live link can be found here - "link"
+a live link can be found here - [Aether Clan OSRS](https://eddiecodehub.github.io/Aether-Site/)

 ## Credits